UVA-DSI/Open-Data-Lab/education/GitHub/readme.md

       * click on any file to see it
       * README.MD: this is a special file.
 GitHub displays it automagically
 ### Does anyone want to make a change?

+# Development Workflow: User Archetype - Collaborator
+1. Fork a repo (on the website)
+2. Download to local machine (on the website)
+3. Develop the code (on your computer)
+4. Upload to GitHub (on the website)
+5. Create a pull request (on the website)

+# Exercise 2 - Pull Request on Solstice Party
+  * Fork the repo - button in upper right hand corner
+  * Look at upper left corner and note the new symbol and pointer
+  * **This is a completely functional independent repo** - nb: there is now a pointer
+  * Use the Green button to download a zip file of the repo
+  * On your machine edit a file
+  * On the web browser use the 'Upload files' to upload your changed file
+  * Click "New Pull Request" - instructions for filling this out will be demonstrated

 ## How to compare revisions
 * use the following URL with two commit hashes